hkh4/blueberry/docs/index.md

    ```
 ### Running From Separate Folder

 1. To run the program on files in a separate folder, I suggest writing a custom script to do the job for you.
 Follow [this link](https://medium.com/devnetwork/how-to-create-your-own-custom-terminal-commands-c5008782a78e) for instructions on how to set up a file with custom scripts.
-Once created, add the following, replace PATHTOFILE with the path to wherever you cloned the blueberry folder:
+Once created, add the following, replacing PATHTOFILE with the path to wherever you cloned the blueberry folder:
    ```shell
    function pspdf() {
       ps2pdf -dNOSAFER $1.ps